 Note this method is not very reliable either as bonding can have been removed inadvertently during building works, works can have taken place to renew other sections of cable but the bonding can be the same as original.

-Because of these reasons, we don’t recommend relying on the bonding conductors as an accurate way of telling the age of the installation
+Because of these reasons, we don’t recommend relying on the bonding conductors as an accurate way of telling the estimated age of wiring system

 Fuse Board / Consumer Unit

 When wanting to know the age of older electrical systems, it is possible to gain some input from the age of the fuse board / consumer unit.